Continuous viscosity solutions to linear-quadratic stochastic control problems with singular terminal state constraint: Solution and verification

 In order to apply Perron's method, we set From Proposition \ref{local-estimate} we know that $\check v\in \mathcal S,$ so $\mathcal S$ is non-empty.
 Thus, the function

-is well-defined and belongs to $USC_m([T-\delta_0,T^-]\times\mathbb R^d)$.
+is well-defined.
 Classical arguments\footnote{ The standard Perron method of finding viscosity solutions for elliptic PDEs can be found in \cite{Crandall1992}.
-We refer to \cite [Appendix A] {Zhan1999} for the proof of this method for parabolic equations.} show that the upper semi-continuous envelope $v^*$ which equals $v$ is a viscosity subsolution to~\eqref{pde-v}.
+We refer to \cite [Appendix A] {Zhan1999} for the proof of this method for parabolic equations.} show that the upper semi-continuous envelope $v^*$ is a viscosity subsolution to~\eqref{pde-v}.
 From \cite [Lemma~A.2] {Zhan1999}, the lower semi-continuous envelope $v_*$ of $v$ is also a viscosity supersolution to~\eqref{pde-v}.
 Since $\check v\leq v_*\leq v^*\leq \hat v, $ we have that for all $t\in [T-\delta_0,T),$

 and

 Hence, it follows from \eqref{limit-v} that,